 To help do our part to address the critical issue of hunger in our community, local Boy Scout units and members of the Church of Jesus Christ of Latter-Day Saints are participating once again in a collaborative food collection effort entitled Community Helping Hands / Scouting for Food during the month of March.
 Collection methods for the campaign may include:

-CHOOSE a project coordinator for your scout unit or organization who can collaborate with the other partners in an effective joint effort.
+CHOOSE a project coordinator for your Scout unit or organization who can collaborate with the other partners in an effective joint effort.

 PRESENT the collaborative effort to your unit/organization by explaining the importance of the project and outlining the key dates for participation as determined by your unit/organization leadership.
 This year Boy Scout units are once again collaborating with stakes of The Church of Jesus Christ of Latter-Day Saints to expand collections during the month of March.
 However, collections may continue throughout the year as units work within their own program calendar.
+A Kickoff Press Conference will be held February 22 at Camp Balboa, San Diego, CA 92103.
+Scouts and members of the LDS Church are needed at this event to assist members of the media in presenting the campaign to the community.

 REGISTER your unit participation online at the Boy Scout Scouting for Food website to get started.